GlennGeenen/hapi-s3-upload/README.md

 [![Build Status](https://travis-ci.org/GlennGeenen/hapi-s3-upload.svg?branch=master)](https://travis-ci.org/GlennGeenen/hapi-s3-upload)

-This plugin exposes a route to upload files to S3.
-You POST multipart/form-data.
+This plugin exposes a route to upload a file to S3.
+You POST file in multipart/form-data.

 ## Options